concord-consortium/starter-projects/README.md

 4. Run `npm run build`
 5. Copy asset size markdown table from previous release and change sizes to match new sizes in `dist`
 6. Create `release-<version>` branch and commit changes, push to GitHub, create PR and merge
-7. Checkout master and pull
+7. Checkout main and pull
 8. Create an annotated tag for the version, of the form `v[x].[y].[z]`, include at least the version in the tag message.
 On the command line this can be done with a command like `git tag -a v1.2.3 -m "1.2.3 some info about this version"`
-9. Push the tag to github with a command like: `git push origin v1.2.3`.
+9. Push the tag to GitHub with a command like: `git push origin v1.2.3`.
 10. Use https://github.com/concord-consortium/starter-projects/releases to make this tag into a GitHub release.
 11. Run the release workflow to update http://starter-projects.concord.org/index.html.
     1. Navigate to the actions page in GitHub and the click the "Release" workflow.
 This should take you to this page: https://github.com/concord-consortium/starter-projects/actions/workflows/release.yml.
     2. Click the "Run workflow" menu button.
     3. Type in the tag name you want to release for example `v1.2.3`.
-(Note this won't work until the PR has been merged to master)
+(Note this won't work until the PR has been merged to main)
     4. Click the `Run Workflow` button.

 ### Testing